gty3310/ti-waterloo-builders-guide/README.md

 ---

-## 🤝 How to Contribute to This Guide
+## 🤝 Anyone Can Contribute to This Guide!

 This guide is open-source and community-driven.
 If you have: